 When it comes to Abandoned Cart, the pressure is even bigger.
 Based on 2017 statistics, the cart abandonment rate reaches as far as 72%.
 This number is incredibly high and can have negative repercussions, especially during Black Friday.
 While you can’t always know why customers are leaving the potential purchase behind, you can try to minimize it.

-Simplifying your checkout process and re-evaluating the data you request from the customer is a start.
+Simplifying your checkout process flow and re-evaluating the data you request from the customer is a start.
 However, to really try to switch these stats around, you should set up a cart recovery email.
 By sending an automated message reminding the customer about what was left behind is a great solution to bring him back to the checkout.
 And if you have creative visuals or catchy lines to use, your transactional emails will get more interest.

 So what’s next?